deepakkumar-platform/dth99/README.md

 ---

-If you want, I can:
-- generate a short repo README template you can reuse for pinned repos
-- create a small index page that links your top posts to the GitHub profile which helps SEO
-Tell me which one you want next and I will draft it.
+If you want a ready to use README for pinned repos or a small index page that links top posts to this profile for SEO, tell me which one and I will draft it.